 Hamsters are born to run and providing them with a safe hamster wheel (also known as running wheels) gives them the opportunity to do just that.
-In the wild, hamsters will travel several miles each night in search of food and some hamsters in captivity have been reported to run up to eight kilometers a night on their hamster wheels making them a necessity for all hamsters.
+In the wild, hamsters will travel several miles each night in search of food.
+Some hamsters in captivity have been reported to run up to eight kilometers a night on their hamster wheels, making them a necessity for all hamsters.

 Hamster Wheel Surfaces

 The best kind of hamster wheel has a solid surface that either attaches to the side of the cage or comes on a stand.
-These wheels are typically plastic and may be shaped like half a tube or flat.
-Solid surface wheels are better than wire wheels because little feet and legs can get injured between the wires plus they are easier to clean than the metal options.
+These wheels are typically plastic and may be flat or shaped like half of a tube.
+Solid surface wheels are better than wire wheels because little feet and legs can get injured between the wires, plus they are easier to clean than the metal options.

 Hamsters are nocturnal so they will be using their wheels quite a bit at night while you try to sleep.
-If you get a squeaky wheel just place a few drops of vegetable oil where the wheel spins but some brands are marketed as being quieter than others.
+Some brands are marketed as being quieter than others.
+If you get a squeaky wheel, just place a few drops of vegetable oil where the wheel spins.

-The size of your hamster wheel depends on the size of your full grown hamster.
-Your hamster should be able to run in the wheel without his back arching too much, if at all, but not too big that he has a difficult time actually running and moving the wheel.
-If given a choice, a hamster will choose a larger wheel over a smaller wheel with a 14-inch diameter wheel being a favorite according to some preference tests.
+The size of your hamster wheel depends on the size of your full-grown hamster.
+Your hamster should be able to run in the wheel without its back arching too much (if at all), but if the wheel is too big, your hamster will have a difficult time actually running and moving the wheel.
+If given a choice, a hamster will choose a larger wheel over a smaller wheel, with a 14-inch diameter wheel being a favorite size according to some preference tests.

-- Wodent Wheel - A popular, ASPCA-approved wheel.
-The wheel is free standing and the unique front is semi-solid with holes for access (but susceptible to being chewed).
+- Wodent Wheel: A popular, ASPCA-approved wheel.
+The wheel is free standing and the unique front is semi-solid with holes for access (but also susceptible to being chewed).

-- Flying Saucer - This isn't your typical hamster wheel.
-A plastic, angled saucer that is able to spin provides a running surface as opposed to an enclosed wheel.
+- Flying Saucer: This isn't your typical hamster wheel.
+It's a plastic, angled saucer that spins and provides a running surface as opposed to an enclosed wheel.

-- Super Pet CritterTrail Xtreme Exercise Wheel - This is a unique-looking wheel from CritterTrail that attaches via a Fun-nel tube.
+- CritterTrail X Exercise Wheel: This is a unique-looking wheel from CritterTrail that attaches via a Fun-nel tube.
 It is a smaller wheel so just like the other modular cage wheel options, it is best suited for a dwarf hamster.

-Hamster balls for exercise outside of the cage are popular options for pet hamsters but they should not be a substitute for a hamster wheel.
+Hamster balls for exercise outside of the cage are popular options for pet hamsters but they should not be considered a substitute for a hamster wheel.
 These are available as a simple ball, a wheel shape that propels a car frame, and other novelty shapes.
 There is also a track system that you can set up to keep your hamster's movements contained.
-Be careful not to leave a hamster in one of these balls for too long or they may overheat (15-20 minutes at a time is plenty) and get messy if they urinate and/or defecate in them.
-Also be sure to never use them around stairs.
+Be careful not to leave a hamster in one of these balls for too long or they may overheat (15 to 20 minutes at a time is plenty) and get messy if they urinate and/or defecate in them.
+Also, be sure to never use them around stairs.